 So, how do we make singing as easy as speaking?

 The flow of air is controlled by the diaphragm.
 Want to learn more?
-Read Breathing and Singing.
+Check out our Breathing and Singing article.

 But even our staccato notes need to function off of that same steady flow of air.
 The air does not stop.